R4333/Process-Scheduling-Simulation./README.md

 To use this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/repository-name.git`
+1. Clone the repository: `git clone https://github.com/your-username/Process-Scheduling-Simulation.`
-2. Open the project folder: `cd repository-name`
+2. Open the project folder: `cd Process-Scheduling-Simulation`
 3. Open the `app.html` file in your preferred web browser.

 ## Contributing